ocaml/dune/doc/jbuild.rst

 The ``(promote (<file1> as <file2>) (<file3> as <file4>) ...)`` action
 can be used to copy generated files to the source tree.

-This method is used when one wants to comit a generated file that is independent of the systems where it is generated.
+This method is used when one wants to commit a generated file that is independent of the systems where it is generated.
 Typically this can be used to: